- About Our Department

 Our English graduates have found career satisfaction in a varied range of professions.
 The critical thinking skills acquired through writing and literary comprehension provide a sound logical basis for students who choose to maintain long-term academic commitments such as law and medicine, as well as students devoted to acquiring the skills necessary to obtain teaching certification.
 Language skills provide the basis of effective communication; in consideration of this fact, careers available to English majors include a wide array of positions within both the public and private sectors.

 “There’s no real limit to what you can do with an English degree because it’s not directed career training.
 Rather, as an English major you learn the skills for all kinds of environments.
-You can succeed in any number of fields,” according to Kate Drowne, associate dean for academic affairs in the College of Arts, Sciences, and Business and associate professor of English and technical communication.
+You can succeed in any number of fields,” according to Dr. Kate Drowne, interim dean and vice provost of the College of Arts, Sciences, and Business and professor of English and technical communication.

 Self-reporting indicates that teaching is the most popular career choice of our English alums, with 22 percent employed in secondary education, and 13 percent holding positions in education at the university level.
 A full 25 percent are employed in business, while 13 percent are currently self-employed.
 Another 4 percent are working in the government sector, and the remaining 6 percent are either pursuing graduate studies or working in publishing or libraries.